Are Dogs Pack Animals?

-- Dogs have been domesticated for tens of thousands of years, have (human) parents, are not autonomous, have limited free space, roaming areas and often do not choose their social relations and environment.
+- Dogs have been domesticated for tens of thousands of years, have (human) parents, are not autonomous, have limited free space, and roaming areas, and often do not choose their social relations and environment

 - Pack animals have to fight off potential threats both environmental and/or predator and compete for mates.

-- Domesticated dogs rarely ever have to fight off predators, environmental threats or compete for mates.
+- Domesticated dogs rarely ever have to fight off predators, or environmental threats, or compete for mates.

 - Pack animals are born into their nuclear family, where the mother gave birth to her offspring.

 - It goes without saying that humans do not give birth to or breastfeed their dogs.
 Our dogs are all adopted into our extended family.

 - Wolves live in a pack of up to 42.
 Wolves are typically territorial and as David Mech states “may migrate hundreds of kilometers between where they raise their pups and where they take those pups in winter to follow their prey.”
 There is enormous variation in the wolves’ environment.

 - Domesticated dogs clearly do not migrate these distances nor fit these migration patterns, and do not share these character traits.

 - Dogs do not leave their human families after they reach maturity to go off and create their own.
 (That would suck) and even the largest dog breeds live far longer than that.